ringbuffer-org/computer_music_basics/website/posts/Puredata/pd-control-audio.rst

 Audio to Control
 ----------------

-Converting audio signals to control rate signals can be achieved with the ``snapshot~`` object.
-This object needs to be triggered to grab a snapshot, which is done with a metronome object at 100 Hz in this example.
-The output is a level indicator for the LFO at 0.1 Hz.
+Converting audio signals to control rate signals can be achieved with the ``snapshot~`` object, as done in the example `audio-to-control.pd <https://raw.githubusercontent.com/anwaldt/computer-music-basics/main/puredata/audio-to-control.pd>`_.
+A possible application is an envelope follower.
+This object needs to be triggered to grab a snapshot, which is done with a ``metro`` object at 100 Hz in this example.
+The output is a level indicator for the LFO at 0.1 Hz:

 .. figure:: /images/basics/pd-audio-to-control.png
 	    :width: 400